pingcap/docs/statistics.md

 #### `tidb_build_stats_concurrency`

-Currently, when you run the `ANALYZE` statement, the task is divided into multiple small tasks.
-Each task only works on one column or index.
-You can use the `tidb_build_stats_concurrency` parameter to control the number of simultaneous tasks.
+When you run the `ANALYZE` statement, the task is divided into multiple small tasks.
+Each task only works on statistics of one column or index.
+You can use the `tidb_build_stats_concurrency` parameter to control the number of simultaneous small tasks.
 The default value is `2`.
 The default value is `4` for v7.4.0 and earlier versions.

 #### `tidb_build_sampling_stats_concurrency`